CYBERSECURITY A-Z

 Cyber resilience frameworks often incorporate elements of cybersecurity, risk management, business continuity, and incident response.
 They provide organizations with a comprehensive framework for addressing cyber threats, including prevention, detection, response, and recovery.

-How Does a Cyber Resilience Framework Work?
+How Does This Framework Operate?

 Cyber resilience works by implementing a comprehensive framework that incorporates multiple layers to fortify an organization’s defenses, drawing on best practices from MITRE and NIST.
 Here’s how it typically operates: